 - This method is known as the S-T-O-P method.
 Think of it as STOPPING for mindfulness.
 A good start is to use the first four bites of any meal to devote your attention to food.
 Yes, it is possible to be mindful of every bite of every meal, but it takes practice. - For the next few minutes you will eat a raisin.
 If that seems like a long time, consider that you will eat this raisin as you have (possibly) never eaten a raisin before.

-is copyrighted by DayOne Publishing in Discover Mindful Eating and was to chew, but just the size to savor the bite.
+\ This handout is copyrighted by DayOne Publishing in Discover Mindful Eating and was modified with authors' permission.